How to Stop Nail Biting & Strengthen Brittle Nails: Expert Tips

 • Most people bite their nails subconsciously.
 To get yourself to think about what you’re doing, give yourself a small reward for every nail that grows long enough to cut.

-10 Tips for Dealing With Brittle Nails
+10 Tips for Strengthening Brittle Nails

 If you have nails that break easily, here are some tips.
 Only rarely is a disease or vitamin deficiency an issue, despite what you may read.
 (If your fingernails split, but the toenails are strong, then an external factor is the cause.)
 Usually, brittle nails are simply due to a lack of moisture.
 Brittle nails are worse in winter when there is low humidity and dry heat indoors.